To stay safe when diving, it’s important to understand what the dangers are and how to mitigate your risk.

 You do not need a wreck qualification to dive on a wreck; you do need one to penetrate a wreck.
-The problem here is temptation because there’s no one to stop you.
+The problem here is a temptation because there’s no one to stop you.
 It’s all too easy to be lured into an entrance on a wreck.
 Looks simple enough but it’s also surprisingly easy to stir up the visibility, get lost, disorientated, snagged, and stuck.

 How to Prepare for a Wreck Dive

-As with any dive, a little preparation will not only improve your safety, but it will also enhance your experience.
+As with any dive, a little preparation will not only improve your safety, but will also enhance your experience.
 If you’re diving a new site and in a new location, it’s always a great idea to dive with a local operator.
 If that’s not possible, speak to divers who know the wreck well, read dive blogs and forums, and consult dive guides.
 Look for;

 - A map or diagram with depths and special features and buoy lines